biobakery/galaxy_graphlan/Readme_Graphlan_Galaxy.txt

 		numpy: http://www.scipy.org/install.html
 		matplotlib:  sudo apt-get install python-matplotlib

-2. Clone this repository somewhere: It will create a directory named "graphlan_galaxy"
+2. Clone this repository somewhere: It will create a directory named "graphlan_graphlan"

 3. In the  "galaxy-dist/tools" directory install graphlan by typing in a terminal: hg clone https://bitbucket.org/nsegata/graphlan